episub/episub-typescript-base/README.md

 This is a bootstrap repo designed to formalise the recommended way to build single page client side applications at Episub.

-## Bugs

-* Every second build the typescript compiler reports modules not found.
-The build still succeeds and the code is still valid.
-Originally it this issue appeared to be caused by react-hot-loader, that no longer seems to be the case as even with `--hot` completely disabled the `TS2307` errors still occur.

 ## Adding new packages

 This setup comes with a set of standard packages recommended for using to build a client side application.
 If you wish to add more make sure you include type definitions for any dependencies that don't include them by default.